Moments of Endearment: Reception

 Moments of Endearment was well received by audiences.
 The drama made household names of Nick Cheung, Miriam Yeung and Michael Tse.
-With the popularity of Michael Tse character as the feminine Fai, TVB offered Tse an artiste contract with the television station.
-Even though the two main leads have since become major stars in Hong Kong, Taiwan and Mainland China TVB has never released Moments of Endearment on DVD or VCD, fans can only re-watch the drama during rebroadcast or on streaming websites.
+With the popularity of Michael Tse's character as the feminine Fai, TVB offered Tse an artiste contract with the television station.
+Even though the two main leads have since become major stars in Hong Kong, Taiwan and Mainland China, TVB has never released Moments of Endearment on DVD or VCD, fans can only re-watch the drama during rebroadcast or on streaming websites.